-The Bambi holding tanks are insulated but are not heated since the furnace is not ducted.
-Use RV approved anti-freeze in the holding tanks to prevent damage to the tanks and below floor drain plumbing if used in temperatures below the freezing point.
+The Bambi fresh water tank is above floor in the heated area of the trailer.
+The gray holding tank is below floor, insulated and a 2" duct from the furnace supplies heat to it.
+The black tank is insulated, however no heat is ducted to it.
+Use RV approved anti-freeze in the black holding tank to prevent damage to it and below floor drain plumbing if used in temperatures below the freezing point.